jason-c-daniels/Jcd.Primitives/docs/Jcd.Primitives.TypeExtensions.IsFloatingPoint(thisSystem.Type).md

 ## TypeExtensions.IsFloatingPoint(this Type) Method

-Determines if the provided type is a floating point/decimal type.
+Determines if the provided type is a floating point or decimal type.

 ```csharp
 public static bool IsFloatingPoint(this System.Type type);